Did Jesus exclude the Gentiles?

-As our society becomes increasingly sensitive to the language of exclusion, many Christians want to emphasize how open and inclusive the Bible is—especially on topics of race.
+As our society becomes increasingly sensitive to the language of exclusion, many believers in Jesus want to emphasize how open and inclusive the Bible is—especially on topics of race.
 And so, we should!
-The Bible is very clear on this point, beginning with Genesis, where all of humanity is created as image bearers of God (Genesis 1:26-27), and ending in Revelation, where people from all nations stream into the renewed Jerusalem (Revelation 21:24-26, cf. Isaiah 2:2-3).
+The Bible is very clear on this point, beginning with Genesis, where all of humanity is created as image bearers of God (Genesis 1:26–27), and ending in Revelation, where people from all nations stream into the renewed Jerusalem (Revelation 21:24–26, cf. Isaiah 2:2–3).

 But then we come to the story of Jesus and the Canaanite woman, which we find in Matthew’s gospel, and it seems to speak in the opposite direction:

 And Jesus went away from there and withdrew to the district of Tyre and Sidon.
 And behold, a Canaanite woman from that region came out and was crying, “Have mercy on me, O Lord, Son of David; my daughter is severely oppressed by a demon.”
 But he did not answer her a word.
 And his disciples came and begged him, saying, “Send her away, for she is crying out after us.”
 He answered, “I was sent only to the lost sheep of the house of Israel.”
 But she came and knelt before him, saying, “Lord, help me.”
 And he answered, “It is not right to take the children’s bread and throw it to the dogs.”
 She said, “Yes, Lord, yet even the dogs eat the crumbs that fall from their masters’ table.”
 Then Jesus answered her, “O woman, great is your faith!
 Be it done for you as you desire.”
 And her daughter was healed in that hour.

 What in the world do we do with this?
 Why does Jesus ignore this woman’s cries for help for her innocent daughter, tell his disciples that he won’t help anyone who’s not Jewish, and then call her a dog to her face?